LeiaLL/LeiaLL/README.md

 - 👋 Hi, I’m Lea!
 - 📍I am a Front-End Developer from Germany and currently based in the UK.
-- 👀 I’m interested in React.
+- 👀 I’m interested in React and CSS animation.
 - 🌱 I’m currently learning Data Structures and Algorithms.
 - 📫 You can reach me by email at lea@lesoli.de or visit my portfolio at [lea-lueders.netlify.app](lea-lueders.netlify.app).